 Visualizing.
 While continuing to breathe in this way, I picture myself in the meeting, remaining calm and confident.
 I imagine myself listening carefully to the others involved, and saying what I need to say clearly, calmly and firmly.

 Preparing.
 After doing that, both body and mind feel more at ease.
-I am able to think more clearly and focus on doing some planning.
+I am able to think more clearly and focus on doing the needed planning.

-I realize that while I can’t control the ultimate outcome, I can relax my “worry muscle.”
-When I do that, I can be more calm, relaxed, present and engaged during the meeting.
+I realize that while I can’t control the outcome, I can relax my “worry muscle.”
+Doing that means I can be more calm, relaxed, present and engaged during the meeting.
 That in itself is a good result.

 Bringing My Best Self

 Letting my “worry muscle” relax frees up energy that I can use to think things through.
 I have set an intention to listen carefully and openly to others’ views and to speak from my own perspective.
 I have clarified what I am willing to negotiate and on which points I will stand firm.
 I am feeling confident and able to stand in my power.

 I feel like I’m in a better place to handle the upcoming challenge because I’ve shifted my attention from my worries to things that build the confidence and flexibility I need for the meeting.

 What about you?
 What are your most effective ways of relaxing your worry muscle?

 Wehrebberg, M. (n.d.), Stress solutions.
 Ten effective strategies to eliminate your stress.
 Available at www.margaretwhehrenberg.com